 Children who have a sibling at the school at the time of application, unless the sibling is in the last year of the normal age-range of the school.

-Note: the 'normal age range' is the designated range for which the school provides, for example Years 7 to 11 in an 11-16 secondary school, Years 7 to 13 in an 11-18 school.
+Note: the 'normal age range' is the designated range for which the school provides, which is Years 7 to 13 at Haileybury Turnford.